dalibo/temboard/docs/quickstart.md

 <h1>Quickstart</h1>

-We provide a `docker-compose.yml` file to quickly try temBoard with a few PostgreSQL instances.
+We provide a `docker-compose.yml` file to give temBoard a try.

 You'll need docker compose 1.10+ and docker engine 1.10+.

 ``` console